twifty/atom-phpunit-integrator/README.md

 * `cmd-alt-g` | `ctrl-alt-g`: Runs all files in the test directory
 * `cmd-alt-v` | `ctrl-alt-v`: Runs the test method under the cursor

+In addition to keyboard shortcuts, it is also possible to run tests and navigate to test files by right-clicking within a class or method body and selecting the appropriate entry in the context menu.

 ###### Usage
 All testable projects are required to have either a `phpunit.xml` or `phpunit.xml.dist` file in the project root.